lenscas/mergui/README.md

 There are multiple widgets.
 The 3 most important ones are
  - Button.
  - Dropdown
  - Text input field.

-There is also a concealer, which is a button that when clicked either hides or shows multiple widgets.
+For a complete list and how to use them, see [examples/all.rs](examples/all.rs).

-For a complete list and how to use them, look at /examples/all.rs.
-As that file contains a simple scene with every widget implemented.
+You can also see this example in action [here](https://lenscas.github.io/mergui/)